 The trade deals the Fast Track authority would influence are shrouded in secrecy.
 The bill doesn’t give the public any opportunity to improve a bad deal.
 Indeed, it doesn’t even require Congress or an independent body to evaluate the trade deal to ensure it has a positive impact on the U.S. trade balance, job creation or environmental protections before the Fast Track procedures apply—every deal, not matter how bad, is entitled to the same preferential treatment.
 If passed, the bill would:

-The Baucus-Hatch-Camp bill does not create a trade policy that is open for input, discussion and amendment.
-America’s workers want a trade policy that contains robust jobs, skills and investment packages that will allow U.S.-based companies and their workers to take advantage of any benefits of trade.
+The Hatch-Wyden-Ryan bill does not create a trade policy that is open for input, discussion and amendment.
+America’s workers want a trade policy that contains robust jobs, skills and investment packages.
+We want trade and economic policies designed to help U.S.-based companies and their workers to be able to share the benefits of trade—not skew benefits away from working families.

-Such a jobs package should include things like:
+Such a trade and jobs package should include things like:

 Sign the petition and tell Congress that America needs jobs, not bad trade policy.
 Put the brakes on the “fast track” bill.